klingtnet/klingtnet.github.io/content/articles/github-pages-dns-setup.md

 # GitHub Pages DNS Setup

 I chose [GitHub Pages][ghp] to serve [this website][this-website].
-By default a GitHub Pages website is served under `<repo>.github.io`, which is fine but now what I wanted.
+By default a GitHub Pages website is served under `<repo>.github.io`, which is fine but not what I wanted.
 As this is a replacement for my old website I wanted it to be served under my domain `klingt.net`.

 Fortunately, setting up a GitHub pages website is pretty easy.
 Just create a repository and set the branch and directory which contains the website files in the repositories Pages settings.  [^1]